Malzahar Build Guide by Aqua Dragon

 - Peel for fed members on your team, and summon Void Swarms to tank skillshots when possible

-- Dance around the outskirts of teamfights to try and get the squishier members.
+- Dance around the outskirts of teamfights and keep casting a nonstop barrage of spells

 - Save your flash-ult when possible for when you absolutely know that it will gain your team an inhibitor, baron, or nexus; Avoid using it just to get kills.

-- Don't be afraid to let go of your ult!
-It's on a relatively short cooldown, and survival is more important than pitiful damage.
+Don't be afraid to let go of your ult: It's on a relatively short cooldown, and survival is more important than the extra damage.

 Don’t hesitate to ask questions or write us messages!
 I'll be happy to answer anything, and likely will include any frequently asked questions into the guide itself.